a5kin/genart/studies/making_of/arcs_of_verona/README.md

 ![Arcs Of Verona (Phase 9)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase09.png)

-If you've read my Concept, you already know that I'm using 500 lines of code limit for a single generative study.
+If you've read my [Concept], you already know that I'm using 500 lines of code limit for a single generative study.
 At this point, I've already used about 400 lines (comments included) without breaking Python code style too much.
 So, let keep the rest of the scene's